Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Genetic analysis of Crohn's disease

 \section{Genetic analysis of Crohn's disease}

 To test the robustness and practicality of the new knockoff procedure, we applied it to a data set containing genetic information on cases and controls for Crohn's disease (CD).
-Note that because the $j$th null hypothesis $Y\independent X_j\, |\, X_\noj$ can be defined purely in terms of the conditional distribution $Y\, |\, X$,\footnote{$Y\independent X_j\, |\, X_\noj$ if and only if the conditional distribution $Y\, |\, X$ can be written in a way that does not depend on $X_j$.} the distribution of $X$ (in particular, whether cases are oversampled or not) has no affect on the veracity of the null hypotheses.
 The data is provided by the Wellcomme Trust Case Control Consortium and has been studied previously \citep{WTCCC:2007}.
-After preprocessing (see Appendix~\ref{app:wtccc}), there were $p=377,749$ single nucleotide polymorphisms (SNPs) measured on $n=4,913$ subjects (1,917 CD patients and 2,996 healthy controls).
+After preprocessing, there were $p=377,749$ single nucleotide polymorphisms (SNPs) measured on $n=4,913$ subjects (1,917 CD patients and 2,996 healthy controls).
 Although $p \gg n$, the joint dependence of SNPs has a strong spatial structure, and outside data can be used to improve estimation.
 In particular, we approximated the standardized joint distribution as multivariate Gaussian with covariance matrix estimated using the methodology of \citet{XW-MS:2010}, which shrinks the off-diagonal entries of the empirical covariance matrix using genetic distance information estimated from the HapMap CEU population.
 This approximation was used on each chromosome, and SNPs on different chromosomes were assumed to be independent.
 The statistic we use is the LCD.
-Although the data itself cannot be made available, all code is available at \url{http://statweb.stanford.edu/~candes/MF_Knockoffs/}.
+Although the data itself cannot be made available, all code is available at \revv{\url{http://web.stanford.edu/group/candes/knockoffs/software/knockoff/}}.